eclipse-che/che-docs/README.md

 To post a link to an internal page, use the following syntax:

 ```
-This is a link:file_name[link text]
+This is a link:file_name.html[link text]
 ```

-Do not use `.adoc` or `.html` in the file name.
+Do not use `.adoc` in the file name.
 Also, this file should be referenced in at least one sidebar in the `src/main/_data/sidebars` file.

 Links to anchors in internal pages: